Course Listing - by Instructor

 Allison Houghton | is an author, educator, and soil nerd who is passionate about soil health, ecological design, and climate resiliency.
 She runs The Sparrow Underground: a business that works with gardeners and land managers to strategically build local ecological resilience.
 She has served in various leadership roles including at the Northeast Organic Farming Association, The Food Project, and the Mt Airy Ecolab. |

-Chelsea Jackson | is a writer, editor, and writing coach, as well as the author of the poetry collection All Things Holy and Heathen (April Gloaming).
-Chelsea’s writing asks hard questions and explores what it means to be human.
-Their work has been featured in Fatal Flaw, Coffin Bell Journal, and Passengers Journal, among other publications, and they were a finalist in Animal Heart's 2022 Poetry Collection Contest.
+Chelsea Jackson | is a writer, editor, and writing coach, and the author of the poetry collection All Things Holy and Heathen (April Gloaming).
+Their work has been featured in Fatal Flaw, Coffin Bell Journal, and Beyond Queer Words among other publications, and they were a finalist in Animal Heart's 2022 Poetry Collection Contest.
 Chelsea has an MFA in Poetry from Drew University and is the Co-Editor of The Maine Review.
-After moving around for over a decade, they returned to their home state of Virginia in 2022.
 They live in Richmond with their partner and cuddly pitbull.
-To connect with Chelsea or learn more about their work, visit chelsea-jackson.com. |
+You can learn more about Chelsea and their work at chelsea-jackson.com. |

 Dora Johns | For Listing Your Home For Sale: Dora is a realtor, associate broker with Keller Williams Realty and an avid analyst of the real estate marketplace.
 Her classes help the consumer make informed decisions about their real estate needs.
 For Soap Making: Dora has been a registered nurse for more than thirty years and uses her science and math skills in her cold process soap making classes.
 Dora has been teaching soap making to Mt.
 Airy Learning Tree students since 2014!
 For Greeting Cards: Dora is a self described "crazy crafter."
 She has a passion for all things paper arts.
 With a wealth of experience in crafting stunning greeting cards using the quilling technique, she has turned her love for creativity into a thriving venture.
 Beyond quilling, her repertoire includes enameling, stained glass, wood turning and more. |